Satisfactory Academic Progress

 If you are currently enrolled in a repeated course for the second time, and you passed the course the first time you enrolled in it, your financial aid may be revised.
 You should consider dropping the course and adding another course you have not taken before.

 Verification is a federally mandated review process.
-The BRCC Student Financial Aid Office is required to obtain and compare information submitted on tax documents, the verification form, and the FAFSA.
+The Office of Financial Aid has partnered with Inceptia to expedite the federal verification process. required to obtain and compare information submitted on tax documents, the verification form, and the FAFSA.

 Students selected for verification must complete the Baton Rouge Community College verification form and submit all required documents.
 Verification can be a lengthy process; therefore, we strongly recommend that students and their families submit the form and all verification documents as soon as they are requested.
 Students should check their LOLA account OFTEN for missing requirements.